DTai261/Acunetix_tele_bot/README.md

 ### Note
 ###### 1:
-- because of the conflict to the httpx of python I have to change the name of the binary file from httpx to httpxx.
-You can modify at this [line](https://github.com/DTai261/Acunetix_tele_bot/blob/main/AcuScan.py#L158).
+- It may have a conflict between httpx  module of python and the httpx tool so you can modify this [line](https://github.com/DTai261/Acunetix_tele_bot/blob/main/AcuScan.py#L158) to the absolute path of the binary file.

 ###### 2:
 - Currently scan nuclei not available yet because I did some stupid stuff with it :v I may update it in the future.